+Inglis enables people with disabilities – and those who care for them – to achieve their goals and live life to the fullest.
 It is essential that all duties are performed with the highest level of integrity, while supporting Inglis Values and Standards of Excellence, ensuring the achievement of competencies and compliance with regulatory agencies.

 The Employment Specialist’s primary responsibilities are (a) assisting individuals with disabilities in attaining and retaining competitive employment opportunities consistent with their vocational goals and within their community through job coaching, career assessments and evaluations, (b) developing community job leads and (c) supporting the launch and service delivery of a new Pre-Employment Transition Services program to students with disabilities ages 14-21.

 The Employment Specialist works directly with people with diverse disabilities to assist in:

 • Supporting the development of an individualized training/vocational goal plan.